 Slope for “other” race: This parameter is the difference in the log odds of a diabetes diagnosis in the “other” group compared to that of the white group, since white is the reference group.
 According to this analysis, the log odds of diabetes in the “other” group is 0.611 larger than the log odds of diabetes in the white group (95% CI -0.933, 2.16).

 Intercept: This parameter corresponds to the log odds for the white group.
 According to the analysis, the log odds of diabetes in the white group is -2.22 (95% CI -2.50, -1.94).

+The exponentiated form of these variables is easier to intuitively interpret however nothing here is wrong.
+3/3

 If we were to ignore issue related to multiple comparisons, what conclusions would you reach based on the p values reported in the regression output from part (a) using a 0.05 level of significance.